YurongYou/rlTORCS/README.md

 4. click `accept`s
 5. In `~/.torcs/config/raceman` there is a file `quickrace.xml`, which is the corresponding game configuration file.

-### Visual Input Semantic Segmentation
+### Visual Semantic Segmentation
-To obtain the corresponding semantic segmentation of visual observation, we use some hacks stated below.
-Note that the modification should be done on
+To obtain the corresponding semantic segmentation of visual observation, we use some hacks stated below. **Note that the modification should be done on a track-by-track basis.**

 Related files: